-The Grinch White Chocolate Mint Fudge: Family fun fudge of creamy white chocolate and mint chips topped with green sprinkles and little red hearts.
-Perfect to make for Grinch watching.
+The Grinch White Chocolate Mint Fudge is made with white chocolate and mint chips topped with green sprinkles and little red hearts.

 When our Holly passed last year I had a few people question why we tried to save her when we knew she had congestive heart failure?

-In fact, she had walked a 5K just days before and tromped through a pumpkin patch with no issue at all.
+In fact, she had walked a 5K just days before and tramped through a pumpkin patch with no issue at all.

 She fainted or had what they call a syncope due to being startled by a blow dryer.